BTC-Alpha/BTC-Alpha.github.io/source/index.html.md

 }
 ```

-You can get live order book updates, using our Sockets Api.

-For receiving notifications, just connect to `wss://btc-alpha.com` and subscribe to necessary channel (Examples: book_BTC_USD, book_ETH_BTC).
+All you need to start receiving live information about orderbook is connect to `wss://btc-alpha.com/socket.io` and subscribe to necessary channel.

-Sockets api use engine.io protocol and don`t have authorization;
+There are chanel names have pattern `book_<pair_name>` where `<pair_name>` is any pair available in service.
+For example `book_BTC_USD` or `book_BTC_ETH`.

-# Http Api (v1)
+# HTTP API (v1)

-Http api endpoint available on [https://btc-alpha.com/api/v1/](https://btc-alpha.com/api/v1/).
+HTTP API endpoint available on [https://btc-alpha.com/api/v1/](https://btc-alpha.com/api/v1/).

 Some methods requires authorization [read below](#authorization).

 <aside class="success">
-We have limit in 2 calls per second from single account to authorization required methods and 100 calls per secong from single ip address to public methods.
+We have limit in 2 calls per second from single account to authorization required methods and 100 calls per secong from single IP address to public methods.
 </aside>

+All HTTP methods accept `JSON` formats of requests and responses if it not specified by headers.

 ## Authorization